Skip to main content

 Chronic low-grade inflammation, often shown by an elevated hsCRP, drives insulin resistance and disrupts the brain signals that regulate hunger.
 Sources include visceral fat itself, gut dysbiosis, poor sleep, and chronic stress.
 Lowering hsCRP often parallels improvements in weight, energy, and mood.

-A safe and sustainable pace for most patients is 0.5 to 1 percent of body weight per week, especially when paired with adequate protein and strength training.
+A safe and sustainable pace for most patients is 0.5% to 1% of body weight per week, particularly when paired with adequate protein and strength training.
 Faster loss often comes at the cost of muscle, which lowers your metabolic rate and sets up a rebound.
 Slower wins.

 Related Intelligence